 Aye, indeed it has!
 Sailor and fisherman Dan Seavey became the only documented individual arrested for piracy on Lake Michigan.
 In the early 1900s, Seavey would extinguish sea lights and capture ships in distress.
 The vessels would unknowingly sail into the rocks, and Seavey and his accomplices would hop aboard and steal their cargo.
 Not a very nice pirate, eh?

 Well, me hearties, between the plank and searching for treasure – the ship offers so much to families, including the thrill of camping with the opportunity of a themed stay.
-Children and adults alike will enjoy the experience and spending time together in the great outdoors.
+Children and adults alike will enjoy the experience and spend time together in the great outdoors.
 So, if your family is looking for a truly unique adventure, book a journey onboard and become part of the crew!

 Pirate Ship Adventure Cabin, Lyndon Station, Wisconsin